How to Support Your Dog’s Gut Health & Microbiome

 What is a Dog Microbiome?

-A microbiome is the vast collected genetic material of organisms living in a particular area within the body.
-Your dog’s skin has its own microbiome and so does its mouth.
+A microbiome is the vast collection of microorganisms, their genetic material and the microenvironment within a specific area of the body.
+Your dog’s skin has its own microbiome and so does their mouth.
 In terms of your dog’s overall health, however, the gut microbiome is the most influential.

 How Do I Help My Dog Maintain a Healthy Gut?